VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 Lucy wants to implement a new functionality, but requirements hardly fit existing architecture.
 It's not a problem, because her team actively uses auto tests.
-She could prepare existing architecture to any requirement.
+She could adopt existing architecture to any requirement.
 Then Lucy runs tests to make sure that she hasn't broken anything.
 Now she could easily implement a new feature.